nickscip/nickscip/README.md

 👋 Hi, I’m Nick

+I'm a Data Engineer with excellent software and ML skills!

-👀 Check out some of my projects!
+👀 Check out some of my personal projects!
 They include:
 1. An automated CI workflow for Semantically Versioned deployments.
 2. My NeoVim config